wgu-opensource/osmt/api/README.md

 ## Database migrations
 This project uses [FlywayDb](https://flywaydb.org/).
 SQL Migrations can be placed in `./api/src/main/resources/db/migration/`.
-Scripts in this folder will be automatically processed when the app is ran with the appropriate `application.properties` settings in `spring.flyway.*`
+Scripts in this folder will be automatically processed when the app is ran with the appropriate `application.properties` settings in `spring.flyway.*`.

+By default only `test` and `dev` environments will automatically run migrations.
+To enable migrations for other environments, i.e. a single production server, include the JVM argument `-Dspring.flyway.enabled=true` when running the server.

 ## Code style
 To automatically apply the official Kotlin code style, Install the IntelliJ plugin `Save Actions`.
 Configure `Save Actions` in preferences to `Reformat file` on save.